unfoldingWord-box3/book-package/README.md

 ## Purpose

-Given a book of the Bible and, optionally, a chapter, then return a all the resources needed for the book and chapter.
+Given a book of the Bible and, optionally, a chapter, then return a all the resources needed for the book and chapter. **At this time, only English is supported.**

 ## Current constraints